 You will need skewers to thread the steak and vegetables onto.
-You could use bamboo skewers (remember to soak them!), or if you plan on making kebabs often, I think a set of metal skewers are worth the investment.
+You could use wooden bamboo skewers (remember to soak them first!), or if you plan on making kebabs often, I think a set of metal skewers are worth the investment.

 I use both wooden and metal skewers on the barbecue – don’t forget the metal will transfer the heat to the center of the meat, so they’re great for chicken which needs to be cooked through; but if you like rare or medium-rare steak, wooden skewers tend to be better.

-For the homemade barbecue sauce, a container with a lid will be helpful (but a bowl covered with food wrap or foil will work); and a dish to place the kebabs in while the dry seasoning does its work.
+You will need a small saucepan to make the homemade barbecue sauce.
+A container with a lid will be helpful (but a non-reactive bowl covered with food wrap or foil will work), and a dish to place the kebabs in while the dry seasoning does its work.

-Start by making the barbecue sauce by combining all of the ingredients in a saucepan and placing on a medium heat.
-Bring to the boil, and simmer for 20 minutes, stirring often.
+Step 1: Make the barbecue sauce first by combining all the ingredients in a saucepan and placing it on medium heat.
+Bring to a boil, and simmer for 20 minutes, stirring often.
 Leave to cool slightly before transferring to an airtight container in the fridge.

-Then you simply chop the pepper and red onion in 1 inch (or thereabouts) pieces, and the same with the steak.
-Leave the mushrooms whole – unless they are really big – halve or quarter as appropriate.
+Step 2: Then you simply chop the pepper and red onion into 1-inch (or thereabouts) pieces and the same with the steak.
+Leave the mushrooms whole – unless they are really big – halve or quarter them as appropriate.

-If you are using wooden skewers, soak them in water for at least 30 minutes, as it will help to prevent them burning when on the grill.
+Step 3: If you are using wooden skewers, soak them in water for at least 30 minutes, as it will help to prevent them from burning when on the grill.

 To build the kebabs, thread a mushroom onto a skewer, then alternate with cubes of steak, pepper, and onion.
 Finish with another mushroom.